 In connection with the Bayer Agreement, the Company issued to Bayer a warrant to purchase the number of shares of the Company's common stock equal to 1.75% of the shares of common stock outstanding on a fully diluted basis as of the earlier of the date the warrant is exercised or the closing of the IPO.
-The warrant contains anti-dilution protection to maintain Bayer's potential ownership at 1.75% of the shares of common stock outstanding on a fully diluted basis, which requires that the actual number of shares of common stock issuable pursuant to the warrant be increased or decreased for any changes in the fully diluted shares of common stock outstanding.
+Upon the closing of the IPO, the total number of shares of the Company's common stock issuable upon exercise of the warrant was set at 357,840.
+Prior to the closing of the IPO, the warrant contained anti-dilution protection to maintain Bayer's potential ownership at 1.75% of the shares of common stock outstanding on a fully diluted basis, which requires that the actual number of shares of common stock issuable pursuant to the warrant be increased or decreased for any changes in the fully diluted shares of common stock outstanding.
 The warrant is exercisable at an exercise price of \$1.54 per share and expires upon the earlier of the 10-year anniversary of the closing of the IPO or the date of the consummation of a disposition transaction.
 The warrant was classified as a long-term liability and recorded at fair value with the changes in the fair value recorded in other expense.
 The Company used the Black-Scholes option-pricing model to determine the fair value of the warrant.
 Upon the closing of the IPO, the anti-dilution protection for the warrant expired, resulting in the reclassification of the warrant liability to additional paid-in capital.
-The warrant was re-measured using current assumptions just prior to the reclassification.
+The warrant was re-measured on March 8, 2016, using current assumptions just prior to the reclassification.